syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Tooltip.md

 # Tooltip in .NET MAUI Chart (SfCartesianChart)

 Tooltip is used to display any information or metadata of the tapped segment.
-The Circular Chart provides tooltip support for all series.
+The Cartesian chart provides tooltip support for all series.

 ## Define Tooltip